-- The case management process is used by PIRSA Fisheries and Aquaculture prior to an application being submitted, to manage individual lease and licence queries and submissions to reduce complexity for the customer and provide a single point of entry for industry when developing or changing aquaculture operations.
+- The case management process is used by PIRSA Fisheries and Aquaculture prior to an application being submitted, following up on outstanding information or requirements relating to applications, following up any issues arising from application notification processes, to manage individual lease and licence queries and submissions to reduce complexity for the customer and provide a single point of entry for industry when developing or changing aquaculture operations.
 Transactions are monitored to ensure they are finalised in an accurate and timely manner.
 Reviews are regularly conducted to determine efficiencies to simplify the government approval processes for aquaculture development and reduce red-tape and improve customer service objectives. - PIRSA Fisheries and Aquaculture has a working framework to ensure regulatory responsibilities for ESD under the Act are met during lease and licence assessment processes through the application of ESD Risk Assessment Guidelines, which align with national best practice frameworks.